 Graduating seniors will be awarded for their academic achievements during the annual commencement activities.
-The winners of these awards will be determined on the basis of student academic achievement in the core curriculum: English, mathematics, science, social studies, business education, foreign language, and computer science.
+The winners of these awards will be determined on the basis of student academic achievement and grade point average.

-The valedictorian and salutatorian of the graduating class shall be the students with the highest and second highest cumulative percentage grade point averages respectively in core curriculum course work completed in grades nine through twelve.
+The valedictorian and salutatorian of the graduating class shall be the students with the highest and second highest cumulative percentage grade point averages respectively of all course work completed in grades nine through twelve.
 These students will receive their awards during commencement exercises.

-Students whose cumulative grade point average in core curriculum course work completed in grades nine through twelve ranks them in the top twenty-five percent of their class and will be recognized during commencement exercises.
+Students whose cumulative grade point average in course work completed in grades nine through twelve ranks them in the top twenty-five percent of their class and will be recognized during commencement exercises.